11.1.6. Threat Model for Firmware Handoff

 11.1.6.2.3.
 Threat Assessment

-This analysis follows the same methodology as the Generic TF-A threat model, adopting the STRIDE framework to categorize and assess threats.
+This analysis adopts the STRIDE framework to categorize and assess threats.

 • Sensitive data is not corrupted, tampered with, or misrouted during processing.